 It is time to admit that I have exaggerated somewhat in the previous text.
-Stress theory lives, mental stress has been generalized as an allostatic burden ( Mcewen2000aal ), and immune and neurological correlates of stress are examined.
+Stress theory lives, mental stress has been generalized as an allostatic burden ( Mcewen2000aal ), and immune and neurological correlates of stress are investigated.
 Even the theoretical medicine is developing somewhere, albeit only in a very narrow circle of people interested.
 For example, Bengt Brülde .
 Although Brülde calls his discipline "Practical Philosophy", he is mostly practicing hardcore theoretical medicine ( Brulde2001gmt , Brulde2000hdc , etc.) Lewis S. Coleman has a more personal approach to theoretical medicine, see his "30 years lost in anesthesia theory" anesthesia theories).
 Coleman has long opened Selye's theory of stress in surgical operations and is attempting to abstain from the theory of anesthesia as a stress reliever that would otherwise make complicated surgical operations impossible.
-There will certainly be people who judge the physical theory of the superstring simply because of the Kabbalistic numbers of degenerate dimensions, and they will also condemn Coleman's contributions.
+There will certainly be people who judge the physical superstructure theory for the sake of Kabbalistic calculations of degenerate dimensions, and they will also condemn Coleman's contributions.
 Even the abstract benefit can ultimately lead to specific changes, just as perpetuum mobile has made progress in mechanics.
-I'm glad to find doctors who are aware of the importance of medical theory, and when they approach Selye's relationship with the seriousness it deserves.
+I'm glad to find doctors who realize the importance of medical theory when they approach Selye's relationship with the seriousness he deserves.

 The role of Prague in theoretical medicine and biology

 Albert Einstein and Jánosz / Hans Selye have a much longer common cause: they both worked in Prague.
 Selye studied here (at that time it was the German University of Prague), while Albert Einstein discovered a general theory of relativity 100 years ago.
-Because of the Austro-Hungarian origin of Jánosz Selye, his study of physiology in Prague is not surprising-in the words of biochemistry and immunologist Felix Haurowitz, "all major German physicians worked at the Medical Faculty in Prague and Würzburg."
+Because of the Austro-Hungarian origin of Jánosz Selye, his study of physiology in Prague is not surprising - in the words of biochemistry and immunologist Felix Haurowitz, "all major German doctors worked at the Medical Faculty in Prague and Würzburg."
 I wonder if Selye also stayed in Viničná 7 like Einstein, or down at Albert, I welcome it.

 Another Prague anomaly is today's Department of Philosophy and History of Natural Sciences of the Faculty of Science of the Charles University, which offers the field of Theoretical and Evolutionary Biology and where phenomenal Zdeněk Kratochvíl also works.
 According to Doc.
 Anton Markos, the establishment of this department was made possible by the atmosphere of the early 1990s and the vacuum after the abolition of the Marxist-Leninist Institute.
 At the faculties of the natural sciences of ordinary universities, the establishment of this type of department is otherwise something extraordinary and unusual.